Peterborough City Council has come under criticism for this year’s tree situated in the market square.

 “This new contemporary tree stands at ten meters tall and will be the focal point of the festive display on Cathedral Square.

-“We continue to develop the city center as a regional shopping destination and festive displays help to encourage visitors to our city and support local businesses and jobs.
+“We continue to develop the city centre as a regional shopping destination and festive displays help to encourage visitors to our city and support local businesses and jobs.

 There are claims that the tree shows a saving to the tax payer with over £80,000 having been spent each year on Christmas decorations across the market square before the tree was bought.